wherby/doradilla/docs/doradilla-core/dispatcher/dispatcher.md

   }
   ....
 ```
 if user doesn't define blockDispatcherName in configuration file, newFixedThreadPool will be used as blocking io dispatcher.
-For more reference see [Akka Document](https://doc.akka.io/docs/akka/current/dispatchers.html).